California Poppy

 • Headache relief: Traditional use includes easing tension headaches and mild migraines

 What sets this herb apart is its gentle nature.
 Unlike stronger sedatives, it carries minimal risk of dependency or unwanted side effects when used responsibly.
+Many people find it suitable for daily use during stressful periods.

 How It Works